Hypatchia/PointCloudsManipulationSegmentation/README.md

 **Run Code:**

 * Clone Repository
-* Download ShapenNet Dataset using the provided script
+* Download ShapenNet Dataset using the provided script or using the notebook respective cells.
     ~~~
     python download_dataset.py
     ~~~
 * Install dependencies
-* Use Run the notebook preferably in google colab by changing resource to T4 GPU.
+* Run the notebook preferably in google colab by changing resource to T4 GPU.